Djokovic’s temper flares up as he leaves Tokyo empty-handed

 Djokovic’s frustration was evident in his on-court behavior as the match wore on.

-Having saved a match point in the second-set tiebreaker, Djokovic threw his racket over five rows of seats into the stands after he couldn’t get to a stop-volley winner from Carreño Busta to conclude a long rally in the opening game of the third.
+Having saved a match point in the second-set tiebreaker, Djokovic threw his racket into the empty stands – up and over five rows of seats – after he couldn’t get to a stop-volley winner from Carreno Busta to conclude a long rally in the opening game of the third.

 ”It’s part of, I guess, who I am,” Djokovic said. ”I don’t like doing these things.
 I’m sorry for sending this kind of message but we’re all human beings and sometimes it’s difficult to control your emotions.”